prithpal11/Introduction-to-Probability-and-Data-with-R/README.md

 Project for online course on 'Introduction to Probability and Data with R', Duke University.

-This was course 1 of 5 courses under the 'Statistics with R Specialization'
+This was course 1 of 5 under the 'Statistics with R Specialization'.

 # Project Information: